 If your teen exhibits any of these signs, it is time to reach out for heroin addiction treatment.
 Yes, it is possible to assist your teen in withdrawing from heroin without the support of a medical team, but it is not recommended.

 Once the body is accustomed to an addictive substance like heroin, abruptly quitting will result in unpleasant effects.
 Typical heroin withdrawal symptoms include:

 - Nausea and vomiting

 - Body aches

-Can Heroin Withdrawal Kill You?
+Can Heroin Withdrawal Be Deadly?

-Compassionate and Comprehensive Treatment Just for Teens
+Compassionate and Comprehensive Substance Abuse Treatment

-- Outpatient program: Designed for individuals who have already gone through treatment but may have relapsed or for extremely mild substance abuse.
+An outpatient program is designed for individuals who have already gone through treatment but may have relapsed or for extremely mild substance abuse.

 We’re ready to answer all of your questions surrounding addiction treatment, including “Can heroin withdrawal kill you?”
 With a combination of evidence-based practices and a holistic approach, we offer families hope for recovery.
 Call our dedicated team 877.466.0620 and help your teen begin their journey to sobriety.